 - Course additional value: Course compatible with the CORE of GIS and Remote Sensing offered at ITC Faculty at pre-master level.

-- Materials: All educational material and software is included and forever free.
+- Materials: All educational material and software is included and are for free.

-2 ECTS for successfully completing the summer school
+- Credits: 2 ECTS after successfully completing the summer school.